How do I Remove Lino or Tiles From my Floor?

 The tiles or lino should come up relatively easily using a floor scraper.
 To start, you might find it easier to remove just one tile and then you can get the floor scraper under the of the floor tiles to prise them up.

-In most cases you will still be left with some nasty adhesive on the floor.
-To remove this is a long and painful business and can either be done (if the adhesive has gone rock hard) with a hammer and bolster chisel (the smaller pieces you attempt to break off, the better) or by following the instructions below.
+In most cases, once all the lino has gone, you will still be left with some nasty adhesive on the floor.
+To remove this is a similarly long and painful business and can either be done (if the adhesive has gone rock hard) with a hammer and bolster chisel (the smaller pieces you attempt to break off, the better) or by following the instructions below.

 How Do I Remove the Lino or Tile Adhesive That is Left?

-Once the tiles are off, the only method we have found which successfully removes most (not all) adhesives is to warm it gently with a hot air gun.
+Once the tiles or lino sheeting has been removed, the only method we have found which successfully removes most (not all) adhesives is to warm it gently with a hot air gun.

 Make sure you are wearing rubber gloves for this job and safety specs may not be a bad idea as solvent can splash.
 Solvent thinners can be bought from your local DIY store.